Menthalion/FateProvidence/README.md

 *optional information*

-The skill list originated in an experiment with a multi-column Fate, with an act and origin column:
+The skill list originated in an experiment with two-column Fate, with an act and origin column:

 | Act       | Origin   |
 | --------- | -------- |